 Most of Lakewold’s collection of late spring and summer flowering perennials find their home on the South side of the Wagner House where they can soak up their required six hours of sun per day.
 The display starts in the spring with Hyacinth, peonies, alliums, and hardy geraniums and ends in late fall with Asters and Agastache.
 This garden room is frequented by many wild visitors including: butterflies, hummingbirds, dragon flies and bumble bees throughout the summer season.

 Just North of the rose garden and near the verandah is the Elizabethan Knot Garden - resembling a ribbon, tied loosely.
 This garden area, also designed by Thomas Church features culinary herbs, whose leaves tend to be more ornamental than their flowers, adding a wonderful pungent fragrance to this space.

 One of the most undiscovered garden rooms of the entire property is the Library Court Yard.
 This secluded space, surrounded with Camellias and Rhododendrons is well-shaded and protected from harsh winds.
-For this reason it is able to support marginally hardy species such as the Rhododendron fragrantisima and flowering Jasmine Vine.
+For this reason it is able to support marginally hardy species such as the Rhododendron fragrantisima and a variety of statuary.